rdemolgen/SavvySuite/README.md

 + -subset (number) - This sets the number of samples that this software will print out.
 + -stats - Without this option, the output of this command is a list of CoverageBinner files that went into the summary file.
 With this option, a second column separated by a tab character is added to the output, which is the sum distance to the specified samples.
 + -cross - Instead of selecting matching samples, all other arguments are ignored, and the software will produce a full table of the difference metrics between all samples in the summary file.
++ -svs - Instead of selecting matching samples, all other arguments are ignored, and the software will print the singular vectors of all the samples in the summary file.
+One row is printed for each sample, and the multiple values from the singular vector (as many as specified in the -subset option) are in multiple columns, ordered from the largest singular value downwards.

 SavvyCnv can therefore be run on a sample by running:
 ```